How Leaders Send Mixed Signals Without Realizing It: The Cost of the Gap Between Intention and Behavior

 They create coherence between purpose, strategy, structure, and behavior so the organization receives one clear leadership signal.

-3. The Commitment to Develop Leadership Capacity at Scale
+3. The Commitment to Build Leadership and Organizational Capacity

-Not as coaching alone, not as training alone, but as a leadership system that strengthens how the organization leads, decides, and performs.
+Not as coaching alone, not as training alone, but as the work of strengthening how the organization leads, decides, aligns, and performs.

 This is the work that transforms pressure into progress and unlocks what becomes possible when leadership evolves together.